go101/go101/pages/generics/555-type-constraints-and-parameters.md

 We could view a single type literal, type name or tilde form as a term union with only one term.
 So simply speaking, since Go 118, an interface type may specify some methods and embed some term unions.

+An interface type without any embedding elements is called an empty interface.
+For example, the predeclared `any` type alias denotes an empty interface type.

 ## Type sets and method sets

 Before Go 1.18, an interface type is defined as a method set.